-Financial Management for Non-Profit Organizations
+Financial Management for Non-Profits

 The purpose of any financial management system is to provide financial stability for the organization – a critical component in the organization’s long-term success.
 Both board and staff are accountable for the financial integrity of a non-profit organization.

 According to A Guide to Financial Statements of Not-for-Profit Organizations, by the Chartered Professional Accountants of Canada, “Financial information is typically measurable, objective, comparable over time, sometimes comparable across organizations, and can provide an indicator of organizational health.”

 The key components of a non-profit organization’s successful financial management system include its internal and external financial systems.
 Internally, staff will collect the appropriate data, manage the financial systems and create financial reports for their boards.
 Boards, serving on behalf of the organization’s membership, must have sufficient oversight of financial affairs to ensure financial stability and report to external stakeholders, which include members, funders, donors, and the Canada Revenue Agency.
 Ultimately, the organization’s financial reporting helps demonstrate the protection of the assets entrusted to the organization and ensure the efficient and effective use of the organization’s resources.

 Based on an organization’s strategic plan, an operational budget can be created that will show the planned revenue and expenses for the upcoming year.
 A non-profit organization may require more than one type of budget, depending on its different activities.
 In general, a budget should include: expected revenues including grants, and expenses including salaries, staff benefits, rent, office equipment and supplies, as well as program costs and administrative expenses.
 A budget should be prepared for an organization’s fiscal year; however, a longer-term budget may be needed if the organization works on programs and services that require multi-year funding.